OpenVisualCloud/Intel-Tiber-Broadcast-Suite/docs/plugins/media-transport-library.md

 ### Example Usage

-To use the Mtl St20p Muxer plugin with FFmpeg, you can specify the input parameters using the `-option` flag.
+To use the MTL St20p Muxer plugin with FFmpeg, you can specify the input parameters using the `-option` flag.
 Here is an example command that sets some of the parameters:

 ```bash
 ffmpeg -i input.mp4 -c:v rawvideo -f mtl_st20p -p_port "eth0" -p_sip "192.168.1.1" -dma_dev "dma0" -p_tx_ip "239.0.0.1" -udp_port 1234 -payload_type 112 -fb_cnt 4 output.mtl
 ```

-This command takes an input file input.mp4, encodes the video as raw video, and uses the Mtl St20p Muxer to send the data to IP address 239.0.0.1 on UDP port 1234 with payload type 112 and a frame buffer count of 4.
+This command takes an input file input.mp4, encodes the video as raw video, and uses the MTL St20p Muxer to send the data to IP address 239.0.0.1 on UDP port 1234 with payload type 112 and a frame buffer count of 4.

 ## St20p Demuxer Plugin Documentation for FFmpeg Intel® Media Transport Library.

-The Mtl St20p Demuxer plugin for FFmpeg is designed to handle the reception of ST 2110-20 video streams over a network.
-Below are the input parameters that can be configured for the Mtl St20p Demuxer plugin.
+The MTL St20p Demuxer plugin for FFmpeg is designed to handle the reception of ST 2110-20 video streams over a network.
+Below are the input parameters that can be configured for the MTL St20p Demuxer plugin.
 To use plugin prepend input parameters with `-f mtl_st20p`.

 ### Input Parameters